-The year 2020 has forced traditional education to explore new avenues, of that there is little doubt.
+The year 2020 has forced traditional education to explore new avenues and learning methodologies, of that there is little doubt.
 Learning has been pulled from the classroom and taken place in kitchens, gardens, through headphones and fibre optic cables.
 However, there is a real difference between learning that takes place in an environment and learning that actually uses the environment.

 We wrote recently that education takes place beyond the classroom walls, and that the divisions put in place by traditional education are artificial, both between “subjects” and in separating our learners from the world outside.

 We all know that learning takes place experientially in every corner of our environment, but yet tend to support it only within the confines of four walls.
 This is a missed opportunity.
 Though the urban space is certainly a rich field of bountiful learning opportunities, today we’re on to pastures new: learning in nature.